miketp333/mids_capstone/README.md

 ### Datasets

-We mainly used the TORGO dataset located [here](http://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html).
+We used the TORGO dataset located [here](http://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html).

 The TORGO data is downloaded and unzipped to data/TORGO.
 This folder contains 8 folders, one for each person ("F01", "F03", etc.) - 3 females and 5 males.
 However, these directories are also added to the .gitignore file because they are also very large and would take up too much space within our repository.